aohibbard/taskmaster/README.md

 # Task Master

 Task Master is a Javascript application with a Rails API, built for groups of users to manage projects and tasks.
-The project relies on a PostgresQL database.
+It uses a PostgreSQL database that is hosted on Heroku.
+A working demo of the app is available [here](https://aohibbard.github.io/taskmaster/frontend/).

 ## Getting Started